mtvs/eloquent-approval/README.md

 ## Duplicate Approvals

-Trying to set the approval status to the current value is ignored, i.e.: no event is dispatched and the approval timestamp doesn't update.
+Trying to set the approval status to the current value is ignored, i.e.: no event will be dispatched and the approval timestamp won't be updated.
 In this case the approval method returns `false`.

 ## The Model Factory